Skip to main content

 Finding of No Significant Impact (FONSI): If, after completing an EA, the USGS determines that an action will not have a significant effect on the environment, a Finding of No Significant Impact (FONSI) is prepared.
 This determination confirms that an environmental impact statement is not required.
 The USGS documents its FONSI in a Decision Record.

 Environmental Impact Statements (EISs): An EIS is a comprehensive document that analyzes the impacts of a federal action that will have a significant effect on the human environment.
 An EIS describes the purpose and need for a proposed action, describes the affected environment, discusses alternatives to a proposed action, and analyzes environmental impacts and ways to mitigate them.
-An EIS is typically a longer document than an EA, and it offers more opportunities for public comment or involvement than an EA.
+An EIS is typically more comprehensive and detailed than an EA, and it offers more opportunities for public comment or involvement than an EA.
 An EIS has more procedural requirements, and therefore takes more time to prepare on average than an EA.
 Each EIS is completed with a Record of Decision, which documents The USGS decision as to how it will or will not move forward with a proposed action.

 Was this page helpful?